EdArdolino/WinUtil/README.md

 In Progress:
 1. Adding scripts to existing buttons to make the functional
 2. Buttons to add:
-    1. Toggle Dark/Light Mode (System Wide and for WinUtils)
-    2. Enable/Disable Windows Buitin Clipboard
+    1. Enable/Disable Windows Buitin Clipboard

 More buttons to come..